kxvalencia/capstone/README.md

 - Go to https://www.apachefriends.org/ and download the version for your OS.
 - Run the installer and make sure at least Apache, MySQL, and PHP are checked (enabled) for installation.
-- Start the XAMPP Control Panel.
+- After installation, open the XAMPP Control Panel application and start the `Apache` and `MySQL` modules under the `Action` column.
 (If you recieve an error about port 3306 being closed then click the "Config" button next to "MySQL", choose `my.ini` and change 3306 to 3307 and save/restart XAMPP Control Panel).
-- Apache and MySQL service should be started (if not, start them).
+- Apache and MySQL service should be started and the `start` buttons should now say `stop`.

 <br>

 ### 2. Setup Local Project

 - Locate your `htdocs` directory: On Windows it's in C:\xampp\htdocs.
-- Clone this repo inside the htdocs directory.
+- Clone this repo inside the htdocs directory or download the repo and rename the folder to 'capstone' (which will be the website address).
-- Verify that the 'capstone' folder is located inside 'htdocs'.
+- Verify that the 'capstone' folder is located inside 'htdocs' by going to the address: http://localhost.com/capstone.

 <br>